-Our research results have shown that energy and amino acid digestibility, as well as phosphorus availability of DDGS produced in Minnesota and South Dakota ethanol plants, is higher than nearly all of the values reported in NRC (1998) and values we obtained from evaluating low quality DDGS.
+Our research results have shown that energy and amino acid digestibility, as well as phosphorus availability of DDGS produced in Minnesota and South Dakota ethanol plants, is higher than nearly all of the values reported in NRC (1998) "Nutrient Requirements of Swine" and values we obtained from evaluating low quality DDGS.
 Our apparent digestible amino acid and available phosphorus nutrient values should be used to formulate practical diets for all phases of production to ensure that the maximum nutritional value of DDGS is obtained, and that optimal performance is achieved, particularly when adding more than 10% DDGS to any swine diet.
-Formulating diets using total amino acid and phosphorus values may provide acceptable performance at low inclusion rates (<10%) of DDGS in swine diets, but not at higher inclusion rates.
+Formulating diets using total amino acid and phosphorus values may provide acceptable performance at low inclusion rates (< 10%) of DDGS in swine diets, but not at higher inclusion rates.

-Figure 5.
-Effect of feeding gestation diets containing 0 or 50% DDGS and lactation diets containing 0 or 20% DDGS on the number of pigs weaned/litter during two reproductive cycles (Within cycle, values with different letters differ, P<0.10).
+Figure 3.
+Effect of feeding gestation diets containing 0 or 50% DDGS and lactation diets containing 0 or 20% DDGS on the number of pigs weaned/litter during two reproductive cycles.

-Figure 6.
-Effect of feeding gestation diets containing 0 or 50% DDGS and lactation diets containing 0 or 20% DDGS on average daily lactation feed intake during two reproductive cycles (Within cycle, values with different letters differ, P<0.10).
+Figure 4.
+Effect of feeding gestation diets containing 0 or 50% DDGS and lactation diets containing 0 or 20% DDGS on average daily lactation feed intake during two reproductive cycles.